akai-keisanki/recommended-.minecraft-files-BTWGS-/README.md

 # Recommended .minecraft files for The Blue Teck World Gaming server

+## Recommendations:

+1. If you use the DLC resourcepack, please see the requirements.
+2. If you want a better FPS, use the Fabric Sodium modpack or Fabric.
+You probably won't see only a limited part of the new features of the DLC resourcepack.
+3.

 ## DLC and Modpacks

 Want a better gaming experience?